stronnag/fl2xui/README.md

 ### MacOS

-* Untested, will require homebrew or similar environment.
+* Homebrew or similar environment.